lammps/lammps/doc/src/Developer_write_pair.rst

    E = A_0 \exp \left( -\alpha r \right) - A_1 \exp\left[ -\beta \left(r - r_0 \right)^2 \right]

-For the application to mercury the following parameters are listed:
+For the application to mercury, the following parameters are listed:

 - :math:`A_0 = 8.2464 \times 10^{13} \; \textrm{eV}`
 - :math:`\alpha = 12.48 \; \AA^{-1}`